 Listen to “Meet Me In St. Louis, Louis” here:

 April 21, 1950: Judy and her husband Vincente Minnelli celebrated Easter Sunday at the Beverly Hills Hotel.

 April 21, 1952: Judy’s opening night at the Los Angeles Philharmonic was the stellar event of the year.
 Anyone who was anyone in Hollywood and Los Angeles was there as you can see from these wonderful photos.
 Judy played for four weeks grossing $220,000.
 Her salary was $25,000 per week; she had been paid $15,000 per week for her recent blockbuster run at The Palace Theater in New York.
 This Philharmonic opening night was her return to her “home base” of Hollywood where she hadn’t performed, aside from a few radio appearances, since leaving MGM a year and a half prior.
 This engagement solidified her comeback.

-The first set of photos below: Shots from prior to the concert showing Judy getting ready and the stars arriving; program page provided by Bobby Waters.
-The second set features photos and clippings that were taken at the post-show party at Romanoff’s where Judy and her success were celebrated by everyone.
+Photos: Shots from prior to the concert showing Judy getting ready and the stars arriving; program page provided by Bobby Waters; photos and clippings that were taken at the post-show party at Romanoff’s where Judy and her success were celebrated by everyone.